Aram Haigaz: Bibliography

-BibliographyThe Fall of the Aerie was reissued in 2010 to commemorate his 110th birthday tribute by Hamazkayin, the Armenian Educational and Cultural Society.
+The Fall of the Aerie was reissued in 2010 to commemorate his 110th birthday tribute by Hamazkayin, the Armenian Educational and Cultural Society.
 In recent years, several new volumes of his work have been published in Armenia, the first in 2008 called Aram Haigaz, Letters; from 2010-2013, four other volumes of essays and articles called Forgotten Pages; and a collection of his short stories, A Living Tree, published in 2013.

 In 2015, to coincide with the centenary of the Armenian genocide, Four Years in the Mountains of Kurdistan was published in English in a new translation by his daughter, Iris Chekenian.

 Except for his first book, all the works of Aram Haigaz were written and published in Armenian.
 He did not say much about his writing, but he did say this:

-“I do not write to benefit anyone, not to teach anyone, or to preach or spread my beliefs… But my pride in being Armenian is always present in every line I write.”
+“I do not write to benefit anyone, not to teach anyone, or to preach or spread my beliefs...
+But my pride in being Armenian is always present in every line I write.”